Hanuman

+Figures from the Bhakti movement, such as Samarth Ramdas, have portrayed Hanuman as an emblem of nationalism and defiance against oppression.
+According to Vaishnava tradition, the sage Madhvacharya posited that Vayu aids Vishnu in his earthly incarnations, a role akin to Hanuman's assistance to Rama.
+In recent times, the veneration of Hanuman through iconography and temple worship has significantly increased.
+He epitomizes the fusion of "strength, heroic initiative, and assertive excellence" with "loving, emotional devotion" to his lord Rama, embodying both Shakti and Bhakti.
+Subsequent literature has occasionally depicted him as the patron deity of martial arts, meditation, and scholarly pursuits.
+He is revered as an exemplar of self-control, faith, and commitment to a cause, transcending his outward Vanara appearance.
+Traditionally, Hanuman is celebrated as a lifelong celibate, embodying the virtues of chastity.
+Hanuman's abilities are partly attributed to his lineage from Vayu, symbolizing a connection with both the physical and the cosmic elements.

 Names and etymology

 The meaning or origin of the word "Hanuman" is unclear.
-In the Hindu pantheon, deities typically have many synonymous names, each based on some noble characteristic, attribute, or reminder of a mythical deed achieved by that deity.
+In the Hindu pantheon, deities typically have many synonymous names, each based on some noble characteristic, attribute, or reminder of a deed achieved by that deity.
 One interpretation of "Hanuman" is "one having a disfigured jaw".
 This version is supported by a Puranic legend wherein infant Hanuman mistakes the Sun for a fruit, heroically attempts to reach it, and is wounded in the jaw for his attempt by Indra the King of Gods.

 Hanuman combines two of the most cherished traits in the Hindu bhakti-shakti worship traditions: "heroic, strong, assertive excellence" and "loving, emotional devotion to personal God".

 Linguistic variations of "Hanuman" include Hanumat, Anuman (Tamil), Hanumantha (Kannada), Hanumanthudu (Telugu).
 Other names include: